muratk5n/thirdwave/en/README.md

 In UK, Oz, and many other places, libs, and other major ideologies have their own party.
 Not so in US which IMO increase intra-party friction.
-Most of my lib related talk is US centric.
+Most of my related posts are US centric.
 Beware.

 ---